Leadership in Medical Education Pathway Experience

 Why did you think you would be a good fit for it?

-What is the single most gratifying thing about training in the pathway?
+What is the single most gratifying thing about training in the Leadership in Medical Education Pathway?

 How has your experience been up until now?